Achraf Hakimi: Style of play

 Upon signing for Borussia Dortmund, Hakimi was profiled as a quick, dynamic and powerful right-sided attacking full-back or wing-back, who is tactically and technically adept and capable of playing long accurate passes from defence.
 Trained as a winger, he can also play as a defender due to his physical presence.
+He has been frequently described as one of the best right-backs in the world.